(Not Your Typical) Feast Gatherings

-While my husband and I recognize the Appointed Times outlined in Leviticus 23 are considered “the LORD’s (YHVH’s) Feasts” and were commanded to be holy convocations for the children of Israel, to include those who joined with them, we understand the context in which that command was given.
+The appointed times outlined in Leviticus 23 were considered “the LORD’s (YHVH’s) Feasts” and were commanded to be holy convocations for the children of Israel, to include those who joined with them.

-The children of Israel were being prepared to operate under a functioning Levitical priestly order, with the priests’ service being done in a place where YHVH put His name, particularly in the Promised Land to which Moses was leading them toward at that time.
+The whole house of Israel was being prepared to operate under a functioning Levitical priestly order, with the priests’ service being done in a place where YHVH put His name in the Promised Land to which Moses was leading them toward (and to which Joshua eventually brought them).

-But, on a figurative level, we acknowledge a different priestly order is in play, and a different place where YHVH puts His name exists.
+But, on a figurative level, we acknowledge a different priestly order is in play (those who seek to serve their Creator & fellow man), and a different place where the Creator of Heaven and Earth puts His name exists (within the hearts & minds of men).

-Given this, we choose to honor these times with periodic short-term gatherings throughout the year, as an educational tool to:
+Given this, we choose to appoint times of our own to facilitate short-term gatherings throughout the year, as an educational tool to:

 Who We Are